vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 		for (const VkDescriptorSetLayoutBinding& b : bindings)
 		{
 			//pack the binding data into a single int64.
-Not fully correct but its ok size_t binding_hash = b.binding | b.descriptorType << 8 | b.descriptorCount << 16 | b.stageFlags << 24;
+Not fully correct but it's ok size_t binding_hash = b.binding | b.descriptorType << 8 | b.descriptorCount << 16 | b.stageFlags << 24;

 			//shuffle the packed binding data and xor it with the main hash